Friday, April 7, 2017

 "Yes, I'm hungry, dad," Christopher said.

-“I vote for, Chili’s!”
-I said while I drove out of from the parking lot onto the main road.
+"I vote for Chilis!"
+I said while I drove from the parking lot onto the main road.

 I sat there for a moment at the red light.
 The thoughts of the little kids at the store ran through my mind.
-I thought of the little boy, with autism, slipping in and out of the mini-van and onto the sidewalk by the entrance of the store.
-While his older brother tried to control him and their sister attempted to keep them organized.
+I thought of the little boy with autism slipping in and out of the minivan and onto the sidewalk by the entrance of the store.
+While his older brother tried to control him, his sister attempted to keep them organized.

 A horn honked.

-The driver behind me honking the car horn that woke me up from my daydream.
+The driver behind me honked the car horn, waking me from my daydream.
 I wanted to humble my kids.
 They are good boys.
-Born into a situation that they didn’t ask for and I was happy that I had the means to provide them a good life.
+Born into a situation they didn't ask for, I was happy that I had the means to provide them a good life.

 "Okay, daddy.
 Let's go home," Christopher said.